dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * It performs better under what cases?
 Why?
 * It performs worse under what cases?
 Why?
 What inspiration we have for following works?

-Also not that the cases in the evaluation section can be only a subset of the design section.
+Also note that the cases in the evaluation section can be only a subset of the design section.

 **Recommended Structure:**